 Portrait artist Brendan Kelly invites patrons to join him for an evening in his studio, to talk about his technique, the relationship between artist and sitter, his work as a war artist and some of his previous commissions such as BBC war correspondent Kate Aide and Cricketer, Sir Viv Richards (pictured)

-Private View of Ed Ruscha at the National Gallery
+Private viewing of the Mantegna and Bellini exhibition at the National Gallery

 The exhibition gives visitors the opportunity to see the many and varied ways in which artists use oil paint today, from a traditional approach to this highly technical media through to more innovative uses of material, style and content.
 Join us for the Private View and meet the artists in person.

-An historic house, museum and library of distinguished 19th century neo- classical architect Sir John Soane.
+An historic house, museum and library of distinguished 19th century neo-classical architect Sir John Soane.
 At Soane’s request, the house has been left untouched since his death – almost 180 years ago.
+It holds many drawings and models of Soane’s projects and the collections of paintings, drawings and antiquities that he assembled, including paintings by Canaletto, Hogarth and JMW Turner.

 Showcasing the outstanding art graduates of 2018, selected from across the country by members of the Federation of British Artists (FBA).
 The exhibition will be an exciting mix of degree show and newly made painting, sculpture and original prints, all exploring contemporary figuration and ideas of representation and draughtsmanship.